rongi/klaster/README.md

   .build()
 ```

-This is how it can look like inside an `Activity` implemented in MVP.
+This is how it can look like inside an `Activity` implemented with MVP.

 ```kotlin
 class SimpleExampleActivity : AppCompatActivity(), SimpleExampleView {